Ants do not pose any immediate threat to humans and are in most cases just plain annoying.

 They also create very large colonies and can eradicate some local species.

-Funnel Ants (Named this because of the mound shape at the enterance to the nest)
+Funnel ants (named this because of the mound shape at the entrance to their nest).

 They are dark brown in colour.

 They have 4 segments in the body and 12 in the antennae